lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-After loading the mesh data into the global buffer we need to record the size of the data for the vertices, the number indices, the offset of the vertices data and  indices data in their respective global buffers.
-We meed also to store a reference to the material which this mesh refers to and and offset to the wights buffer (for animated models).
+After loading the mesh data into the global buffer we need to record the size of the data for the vertices, the number indices, the offset of the vertices data and indices data in those global buffers.
+We meed also to store a reference to the material which this mesh refers to and and offset to the weights buffer (for animated models).
+This is what is stored in the `VulkanModel.VulkanMesh` class.

 The `VulkanAnimationData`. basically contains a list of offsets to a buffer which stores the joint matrices offset to be used for each frame of an animation.
 It is defined like this:
 ```java